elisehuard/game_of_life/README.md

     gem install ffi-ncurses-0.3.2.gem

 NOTE: I've asked the maintainer of ffi-ncurses to pull in the fix, so this might not be necessary.
+NOTE: I suspect this might not work under windows ...

-The follows what is called the Visitor Pattern (http://en.wikipedia.org/wiki/Visitor_pattern).
+The visualization follows what is known as the Visitor Pattern (http://en.wikipedia.org/wiki/Visitor_pattern).
 You have one class, the visitor class, and another, a visitable class.
 When you initialize a visitor object, you give it as a parameter an object of the visitable class.
 The visitor will call certain pre-defined methods (callback) on the visitable object.
 In this case the visitor = the visualization, and the visitable = the game of life.
 The callback is the 'evolve' method.
 The output is displayed using curses.

 # Bonus points #